rice-ai-hq/ricedb-python/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Run the test suite
+5. Run `make check` to ensure quality
 6. Submit a pull request

 ## Support